blackfireio/documentation/php/training-resources/book/04-first-profile.rst

     }

 Apparently, we are getting and hydrating all the comments a user made only to count the most recent ones iterating over them.
-This is quite an unefficient way of achieving our goal.
+This is quite an inefficient way of achieving our goal.

 To refactor this, we can add a method in the ``CommentRepository`` class,